 By Virginia George, Contributing Writer

 I had a grandma who questioned everything I did.
 If my baby had socks on, her feet were too hot.
-If she didn’t, her feet were too cold.
+No socks?
+Her feet were too cold.
 If he coughed while nursing, my milk was too rich and I should give him formula.
 Hiccups?
 Just give them a pinch of table sugar.
 Just as she questioned and judged my every move, so we judge each other, particularly when it comes to styles of discipline.

 As with everything, there are extremes on the continuum of parenting.
 On the one side is the harsh disciplinarian.
 Children are seen and not heard, in their homes as well as in public.
 There are strict rules and guidelines, and children dare not venture outside of those boundaries “or else.”